-Thinking about or already starting to set up practice in an area without existing veterinary practices?
-Our to-do list offers a handy guide to help you find the resources you need.
+Setting up shop in an area without existing veterinary practices?
+Our to-do list offers a handy guide to help you find needed resources.

 View available practices and facilities advertised in the classifieds section of JAVMA.

 In a veterinary practice, your staff can make or break your business.
 Finding and keeping the right staff is critical to your practice's success.

 Get tips and advice to help you set up a wellness program for your staff.

 Know what protective equipment is needed when working with patients, medications, laboratory specimens and substances.

 Providing client services is a critical component of a running a small business.
 These resources can help.